erikdubois/Linux-Mint-17.1-on-MacBook-Pro-5-4/README.md

 #2 Kernel, Nvidia and Cinnamon

 As described at http://erikdubois.be/linux/the-ultimate-linux-mint-update I try to get the latest of everything.
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.
+In the above article you can check if you can get a linux kernel that is even newer and copy/paste the newer link locations in the script.

 I have written a script to automate my installation for my macbook laptop.